Katy Perry is your next 'American Idol' judge

 (CNN)Katy Perry is your next "American Idol" judge.

-ABC announced at their Upfront presentation on Tuesday that Perry will be one of the new judges on "American Idol" when it returns to TV this fall at its new network.
+ABC announced at its Upfront presentation on Tuesday that Perry will be one of the new judges on "American Idol" when it returns to TV this fall at its new network.
 Perry wasted no time in celebrating the announcement.

 "SO thrilled @ABCNetwork is bringing back @AmericanIdol, and I'm bringing it back to the MUSIC see you at auditions," Perry tweeted.